DanDeLuna/TimedAnimeQuiz/README.md

 ## Review
-The coding languages we used are this project are HTML, CSS, and JavaScript
+The coding languages we used are this project are HTML, CSS, Bootstrap and JavaScript

 ## Credits
 I did not setup a time with a tutor this week.